 There is a perception among Americans that the C.I.A. is just lying in wait, totally prepared to do whatever must be done in the case of chaos in North Korea.
 Let this incident put that myth to rest.
 We have no idea what is happening in North Korea, and are not even close to prepared for the death of their dictator.

-Logan Graham ’23 is from Warrenville, Ill.
-He majors in philosophy.
+Lila Graham ’23 is from Warrenville, Ill.
+She majors in philosophy.